contiki-ng/contiki-ng/tools/readthedocs/doc/platforms/srf06-cc26xx.md

+# cc26x0-cc13x0: TI cc26x0 and cc13x0 platforms

-# Important Note
+## Important Note

-### Before you proceed with reading this guide, make sure you have read and understood this section.
+**Before you proceed with reading this guide, make sure you have read and understood this section.**

 This platform/CPU is in the process of being renamed: